Wesman Todd Shaw has 7 cats at present, and his love for felines drove him to research the world-famous Saber-toothed cats.

-Those big sabers of the Smilodon did have a purpose, of course, as nature always does, and in this instance, the purpose of the twin sabers was clear, to rip out the throat of something and turn it into dinner in one big bite.
+Those giant sabers of the Smilodon did have a purpose, of course, as nature always does, and in this instance, the purpose of the twin sabers was clear, to rip out the throat of something and turn it into dinner in one big bite.

-Smilodon, an Ancient Cat of the Americas—Not a Tiger
+Smilodon, an Ancient Cat of the Americas (Not a Tiger)

-Now despite the colloquial phrase or moniker saber-tooth tiger, our Smilodon was not a tiger at all, but of course, I realize the three part name is catchy and isn't likely to be substituted for saber-tooth cat anytime soon.
+Now despite the colloquial phrase or moniker saber-tooth tiger, our Smilodon was not a tiger at all, but of course, I realize the three-part name is catchy and isn't likely to be substituted for saber-tooth cat anytime soon.
 What is very important to realize here is that when we talk of the Smilodon, we are talking about an entire genus of cats and not just one species of cat.

-Please do not be confused here concerning the three species of saber-toothed cats of the genus Smilodon, they weren't all living or existing in healthy numbers at the same time or in the same place—but overlaps of both time and place of the three species did happen, and were all in the Americas, both North, and South.
+Please do not be confused here concerning the three species of saber-toothed cats of the genus Smilodon; they weren't all living or existing in healthy numbers at the same time or in the same place—but overlaps of both time and place of the three species did happen, and were all in the Americas, both North and South.

 Smilodon and Modern Big Cat Differences

-The three Smilodon species had shorter and much more powerful limbs, and especially powerful were the front legs.
-Not only that, the paws of the Smilodon were much better developed than are the forward paws of large cats today, and the reason for this was that Smilodon cats were accustomed to literally pulling much larger than they herbivorous creatures to the ground, and from there they would sever the animal's arteries of the neck with the big saber teeth.
+The three Smilodon species had shorter and much more powerful limbs; the front legs were especially powerful.
+Not only that, the paws of the Smilodon were much better developed than are the forward paws of large cats today.
+This was because Smilodon cats were accustomed to pulling herbivorous creatures much larger than themselves to the ground.
+From there, they would sever the animal's neck arteries with their big saber teeth.